NatWest: Attempted divestment (2008–2017)

+Recent history (2017–present)

 On 3 May 2021, the business of Ulster Bank Limited in Northern Ireland was transferred to National Westminster Bank as part of a court-approved Banking Business Transfer Scheme.

+In June 2024, NatWest announced it had agreed a deal to acquire the majority of Sainsbury's Bank.
+The deal will see the company acquire one million customers, £2.5 billion of customer assets and £2.6 billion of customer deposits.
+NatWest will receive £125 million from the deal upon completion in the first half of 2025.
+In 2024, NatWest also entered into an agreement with Metro Bank plc ("Metro Bank") to acquire a £2.5 billion portfolio of prime UK residential mortgages, with a weighted average current loan to value of c.62%.

+In November 2024, the bank bought back £1 billion of its own shares from the UK Treasury, reducing the British government’s stake to 11.4 per cent from 14.81 per cent.
+It acquired 263 million shares at 380.8p each.

 Structure

 NatWest Group operates internationally through its four principal subsidiaries: NatWest Holdings which owns The Royal Bank of Scotland, National Westminster Bank and Ulster Bank Ireland DAC; NatWest Markets; NatWest Markets N.V.; and The Royal Bank of Scotland International.
 The NatWest sub-group of companies comprises National Westminster Bank and its subsidiary and associated undertakings.
 As of 2023, the principal subsidiary undertakings of NatWest are: